squeaknode/squeak/docs/PROTOCOL.md

 33 | paymentPoint | char[33] | The payment point of the squeak derived from the decryption key on the secp256k1 curve.
 16 | iv | char[16] | Random bytes used for the initialization vector

-Therefore, the total size of a squeak header is 1329 bytes.
+Therefore, the total size of a `squeak header` is 1329 bytes.

-#### squeak
+#### Squeak

-A squeak has all of the fields of a squeak header plus the following:
+A `squeak` has all of the fields of a `squeak header` plus the following:

 Field Size | Description | Data type | Comments
 --- | --- | --- | ---
 64 | sig | char[64] | Signature over the squeak header by the author

-Therefore, the total size of a squeak is 1393 bytes.
+Therefore, the total size of a `squeak` is 1393 bytes.

+The hash of a `squeak` is calculated by taking the double SHA256 of the header bytes.

-#### resqueak header
+#### Resqueak header

 Field Size | Description | Data type | Comments
 --- | --- | --- | ---